-Obligation of Road Users
+Obligation of Road Users (section 17A Road Safety Act 1986)

-- 1. A person who drives a motor vehicle on a highway must drive in a safe manner having regard to all the relevant factors including (without limiting the generality) the: - (a) physical characteristics of the road; - (b) prevailing weather conditions; - (c) level of visibility; - (d) condition of the motor vehicle; - (e) prevailing traffic conditions; - (f) relevant road laws and advisory signs; and - (g) physical and mental condition of the driver. - 2.
-A road user other than a person driving a motor vehicle must use a highway in a safe manner having regard to all the relevant factors by keeping a proper lookout and exercising reasonable care for their own safety. - 3.
-A road user must - (a) have regard to the rights of other road users and take reasonable care to avoid any conduct that may endanger the safety or welfare of other road users; - (b) have regard to the rights of the community and infrastructure managers in relation to road infrastructure and non-road infrastructure on the road reserve and take reasonable care to avoid any conduct that may damage road infrastructure and non-road infrastructure on the road reserve; and - (c) have regard to the rights of the community in relation to the road reserve and take reasonable care to avoid conduct that may harm the environment of the road reserve.
+- (1) A person who drives a motor vehicle on a highway must drive in a safe manner having regard to all the relevant factors. - (2) A road user other than a person driving a motor vehicle must use a highway in a safe manner having regard to all the relevant factors.

+- (2A) For the purposes of subsections (1) and (2) and without limiting their generality, the relevant factors include the following- - (a) the physical characteristics of the road; - (b) the prevailing weather conditions; - (c) the level of visibility; - (d) the condition of any vehicle the person is driving or riding on the highway; - (e) the prevailing traffic conditions; - (f) the relevant road laws and advisory signs; - (g) the physical and mental condition of the driver or road user. - (3) A road user must- - (a) take reasonable care to avoid any conduct that may endanger the safety or welfare of other road users; - (b) take reasonable care to avoid any conduct that may damage road infrastructure and non-road infrastructure on the road reserve; - (c) take reasonable care to avoid conduct that may harm the environment of the road reserve

-Roads for which this plan applies
+4 Roads for which this plan applies